serlo/frontend/src/schema/ARTICLE.md

 ### a

-A link must only contain text.
+A link must only contain text or `inline-math`.
 Children that are elements will be unwrapped.
 A link that contains no text will be removed.

 ### inline-math